Leading Your Horse - Who's Leading Who? By Steve Sikora

 Proper leading is made up of a number of components.

-keep her eye just aft of my shoulder (you may adjust this exact position as you deem necessary).
+The first is body position.
+I expect a horse to hold her position in relation to my body.
+I like to keep her eye just aft of my shoulder (you may adjust this exact position as you deem necessary).
 My horse should not be out in front of me leading me and she

 should not be behind with me attempting to drag her where I want her to go.
 This position should be maintained with no input from me.

+Second, is speed control.
 If I choose to walk at a brisk pace my horse must adjust her pace to keep up, even if I decide to

 horse.
 Third is turning.
 When I turn away from my horse she should turn without the addition of pressure on the lead rope and she

 should speed up as necessary so that she maintains her position (her eye just aft of my shoulder).
 As I turn toward her head, even if I jog, she must yield out of my way.